AmziLS/AmziProlog/Setup and getting started.md

-Make sure to adapt `bin/amzi_vars_win32.bat` and `bin/amzi_vars_win64.bat` to match the installation paths of the installed dependencies (only necessary when using MySQL, Visual Studio or Java).
+Make sure to adapt `bin/amzi_vars_win32.bat` and `bin/amzi_vars_win64.bat` to match the installation paths of the installed dependencies (only necessary when using MySQL, Visual Studio, or Java).

 For using IDEs such as Visual Studio or Eclipse it may be simpler to set system wide environment variables, using `Configure Amzi Dirs (Release).bat`.